kubeflow/arena/docs/userguide/16-assign-config-file.md

 * tfjob
 * mpijob

-and requirements are:

-* helm version >= 2.14.1 and not support helm v3

 ## 1.usage

 you can use `--config-file <host_path_file>:<container_path_file>` to assign a configuration file to container.and there is some rules: